AbhinavKrShukla/employee-management-system/README.md

 - Since, index page is already set up with the delete button, its route and the pop-up.
-- So just create the Controller method for it.
+- So create the Controller method for it.

 ```php
 // RoleController@destroy